Marine Ecosystem Reference Guide

 West Coast Aquatic partnered with researchers at Stanford University to help inform the recommendations.
 Using a tool called Marine InVEST, different scenarios for development within an area were looked at and the potential trade-offs were identified.
 The intent was to achieve a much greater sense of how the region’s economies can develop and grow without sacrificing the environment, recreation or culture.

 West Coast Aquatic also used Marxan, a conservation planning decision support tool.
 Marxan helped identify areas of high conservation value, while taking into consideration areas that are important to human uses and activities, and avoiding conflicts between the two.
 Within MERG, Ecologically Significant Areas have been mapped as an outcome of this analysis.

 Sector review sessions were held through 2015, and public review sessions were held in the spring of 2016.
 Final edits were made based on the input received.
 Esri has developed the online platform through which map layers will be available for interactive viewing.
-MERG is being beta tested by our partners, and will be online in March 2017!
-Watch for our announcement.
+MERG is being tested by our partners, and will be fully launched early in 2018.

 Implementation of MERG will involve West Coast Aquatic working closely with all levels of government, communities and businesses.
 Training sessions will be provided so the full value of MERG’s information can be utilized.
 Discussions will also continue to explore how MERG can be used to support initiatives such as planning, policy development, conservation, economic development, research, and public education.

 Information within MERG will be regularly expanded and updated, and a scheduled review process will ensure that recommendations are still relevant, and use designations are adapted as appropriate.